Laksa

 Cook the noodles and serve on the side.

-Lay out the ready soup, the noodles and accompaniments and allow each person to make their own bowl.
+Lay out the ready soup, the noodles and the accompaniments and allow each person to make their own bowl.